-As is our current operating practice, a stationary source may submit a single application filing fee for multiple engines applied for at any one time.
+A single application filing fee will be accepted for multiple engines applied for at any one time for each facility.
 We will develop an Emergency Standby Engine Summary Form and expect that one of these will be completed for each engine as part of the application process.